mcfletch/2daypython/scripts.rst

 .. code-block:: python

-    print "Hello, World!"
+    print("Hello, World!")

 and save that to your home directory (H:\) as `helloworld.py`.

 .. note::

-    If you are using `Python 3`, the content should be:
+    If you are using `Python 2`, the content should be:

     .. code-block:: python

-        print("Hello, World!")
+        print "Hello, World!"

 Getting to the Command Prompt